rust-lang/rfcs/text/0000-scoped-threads.md

 Rayon also has [scopes](https://docs.rs/rayon/1.0.3/rayon/struct.Scope.html), but they work on a different abstraction level - Rayon spawns tasks rather than threads.
-Its API is almost the same as proposed in this RFC, the only difference being that `scope()` propagates panics instead of returning `Result`.
+Its API is the same as the one proposed in this RFC.
-This behavior makes more sense for tasks than threads.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-None.
+Can this concept be extended to async?
+Would there be any behavioral or API differences?

 # Future possibilities
 [future-possibilities]: #future-possibilities